Ochwada/MicroInventorySystem-Product/README.md

 ### [Microservice 3: Order Service](https://github.com/Ochwada/MicroInventorySystem-Order)

-**Microservice 1: Product Service**
+## Microservice 1: Product Service - Overview

 This is the **Product Service**, a core component in a microservices-based architecture designed to manage product-related data.
 It handles product creation, retrieval, and provides real-time stock availability by communicating with the external Inventory Service.

 ---